Planning the Perfect Wine Country Picnic

 What better way to enjoy a beautiful day outside than with a wine country picnic?
 At our La Crema Estate, we have scenic spots all over the property that are perfect for an afternoon of toasting and tasting.

-After helping host our Autumn Lunch a few weeks ago, we asked our blogger friends Megan of Freckled Italian, Kristan of The Broken Bread, and Annie of Annie Reeves to join us for a wine country picnic and share their best tips for making the most of the day!
+We asked our blogger friends Megan of Freckled Italian, Kristan of The Broken Bread, and Annie of Annie Reeves to join us for a wine country picnic and share their best tips for making the most of the day!

 First, you’ll want to gather all necessary supplies.
 For a wine country picnic, that means a big blanket, lots of seasonal, simple foods for snacking, and, of course, a few bottles of wine.
 Since we were picnicking in Saralee’s Vineyard, it only felt right to drink the Saralee’s Vineyard Pinot Noir and Chardonnay amongst the vines that produced them.